juxor/afaq/markdown/append43.md

 caused the failure of the revolution was not used until the late 1920s and even then not used to explain the party dictatorship but rather the usurpation of **its** power by the bureaucracy.

+[‹ What was the Kronstadt Rebellion?](/afaq/append42.html "Go to previous page" ) [up](/afaq/append4.html "Go to parent page" ) [How did Bolshevik ideology contribute to the failure of the Revolution? ›](/afaq/append44.html "Go to next page" )